There are five key ways community and tourists can support river health and support the recovery of the Bellinger River Snapping Turtle.

 To help build a picture of a catchments’ health, ongoing and regular monitoring of water quality is required to build what’s called ‘baseline data’ - a long-term picture of what’s considered normal conditions for that particular waterway.
 This baseline information is important for river health and the future of the turtles, as the more we know about the river the better informed we are regarding what to do next.

 Sustaining a highly functioning community project such as this requires adequate on-ground scientific and administrative support to ensure that our volunteers are well trained and equipped, our data is well communicated and our partnerships are nurtured.
 Make a regular or one-off gift to support this program into the future.

-Report turtle sightings using Turtle SAT, and report nesting sights, and sick or dead turtles on (02) 6659 8200 or Bellinger.email@example.com.
+Report turtle sightings using Turtle SAT, and report nesting sites, and sick or dead turtles on (02) 6659 8200 or Shane.email@example.com or firstname.lastname@example.org.
 To report sick or dead turtles, phone 131 555.

 - About the Bellingen River Snapping Turtle

 We are always in need of more volunteers to support our monthly monitoring across the catchment.
 Roving Volunteers support the testing at core sites and step in if our water testing volunteers are ill or away.
 Register your interest

 Bellingen Riverwatch is currently seeking sponsors to support this wonderful project into the future.
 Read More